Nutlope/roomGPT/README.md

 - [x] Add gradient for roomGPT
 - [x] Refactor code in general (maybe use react-hook-form)
 - [x] Some visual indication that it takes ~25s
+- [x] Make sure original image doesn't stretch
-- [ ] add roomGPT domain
+- [x] add roomGPT domain
-- [ ] /restore UI update: Make all dropdowns same length, make sure original image isn't stretches
+- [ ] Make all dropdowns same length
   - [ ] Email upload.io about changing the background for that thing
   - [ ] Try switching to 768 generations
 - [ ] Mobile styles